If there’s one place that almost every traveller in South America will head for at some point on their journey, it’s Cusco.

 Information will be sent to the email provided above

-The best time to visit Peru, in my opinion, is during the dry season in the Andes aka winter in this country – a season which runs largely from the months of June through to October.
+Bearing all that in mind however, the best time to visit Cusco is during the dry season in the Andes aka winter in Peru, which runs largely from the months of May through to October.

 How Long to Spend There?